neul-labs/blogus/README.md

 ## License

-Logus is open-source software licensed under the MIT license.
+Blogus is open-source software licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.

 ## Support